 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I thank the member for the question.
 Mr. Speaker, we are very excited to roll this new program out for municipalities.
-It is going to be a proposal-based program, and starting this new fiscal year, April 1, 2023.
-We expect that applications will be forthcoming, and we do have the policy in place, and the budget in place for this.
-So we anticipate there is high interest.

-We have already started talking with hamlets whether will be submitting.
+It is going to be a proposal-based program and starting this new fiscal year, April 1, 2023.
+We expect that applications will be forthcoming and we do have the policy and budget in place for this.
+We anticipate there is high interest.
+We have already started talking with hamlets whether or not they will be submitting.
 I truly expect his constituents in both Naujaat and Coral Harbour will be submitting an application.
 Thank you, Mr. Speaker.